 For technical support, please use the support forums and communities that have been set up for that purpose.

-I am available for consulting and contract work within space, satcom, and SDR.
-You can contact me at alex @ acsatcom.com.
-Please only (paid) work-related emails here.
+I am available for consulting and contract work within space, satcom, and SDR through my company SpaceTech denMACH.
+You can contact me at alex @ denmach.space.
+Please only work-related emails here.

 For private conversations, you can use oz9aec @ gmail.com.
-I am interested in talking to people who have similar interests, but I will ignore tech support type emails from strangers.
-I have a full-time job, several freelance jobs, family & friends, and I already spend a lot of time making free, open-source software for others.
+I am interested in talking to people who have similar interests, but I will ignore tech support-type emails from strangers.
+I have a company to run, family & friends, and I already spend a lot of time making free, open-source software for others.